The Polyaspartic Advantage: Discover why Floortek’s coating is 10X more durable and faster to install than traditional epoxy.

 As we mentioned, the United States has incredibly diverse and demanding climates.
 From the triple-digit heat of the Southwest to the sub-freezing temperatures of the Midwest and Northeast, your floor coating needs to handle extreme temperature swings.

-Polyaspartic coatings can be applied and cured correctly in a much wider temperature range—even near freezing—compared to epoxy.
+Polyaspartic coatings can be applied and cured over a much wider temperature range—even near freezing—than epoxy.
 This means you do not have to wait for the perfect weather window, which is a significant factor in regions with unpredictable seasons.
-The cured polyaspartic coating’s flexibility also prevents the thermal shock cracking that destroys rigid epoxy floors when temperatures rapidly change.
-We have proven that polyaspartic performs better than epoxy in every climate challenge.
+The cured polyaspartic coating’s flexibility also prevents thermal shock cracking that destroys rigid epoxy floors when temperatures change rapidly.
+We have proven that polyaspartic outperforms epoxy in every climate challenge.

 If you are considering an epoxy or polyaspartic garage floor, or comparing polyaspartic floor coating vs epoxy for your Basement coating service Remember that Floortek offers the most robust solution available.
 See the incredible transformations for yourself in our Gallery.